AlDival/UNAMEDGAME/README.md

 # UNAMEDGAME
-A game that I am going to make with the node rpo
+A game that I am going to make with the node API Electron.